 Another great way to see Paros is by boat!
-You can rent a luxury, private boat from Escape from Reality.
-Or you can opt for a cheaper option and join a chartered boat that will take you around the Naoussa area.
+You can opt for a more luxury, semi-private experience; or you can opt for a cheaper option and join a chartered boat that will take you around the Naoussa area.

 I opted for the cheaper boat option and paid €35 to board the Anna Maria boat in Naoussa.
 Anna Maria leaves every day at 10:30 am and 2:30 pm and the ride lasts for three hours.
 You visit three different beaches, all where you can get off of the boat and get in the water.
 There is food and drinks provided.
 If you walk down to Naoussa, cross the bridge, you’ll come across a stand by the water advertising for boat rentals.
 Simply tell them you’d like to go on the Anna Maria boat and they should be able to guide you from there.

 Antiparos is a tiny little island located to the west of Paros.
 If you have plenty of time to spend in Paros, I recommend taking the ferry to Antiparos for a few hours.
 If you get on the ferry departing from the Pounda port the ride is only 5-minutes and leaves about every 20-minutes.
 The price for one person, one-way, (without a car or scooter) costs €1.20.

 I hope that this Paros travel guide has inspired you to visit one of my all-time favorite Greek islands.
 If you have any questions about visiting Greece, please let me know in the comments below!

 For more ideas on things to see and do in Tinos (and Greece in general), make sure to head to my Instagram page/highlight reel and search “#ppingreece” or for the highlight reel “Greece”

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.